entraeiendom/_archived_entraos-integration-monitor-api/README.md

 Will respond http 200 if all is well
 Will respond http 412 precondition failed if any of the validations failed.

-## Alerting:
-TODO Will send alert to Slack

 ## Configuration

 Use environment variables or edit local_config.properties.